Irvin D. Reid Honors College

 Community (Year One)

 The first of the four pillars that define the Honors College experience is community engagement, which is the focus of year one.
-Honors freshmen admitted to the college through Scholars Day are expected to take a two-semester sequence, HON 1000 and PS 1010.
+Honors freshmen admitted to the college through Scholars Day are expected to take a two-semester sequence, HON 1000 and Honors PS 1010.
 HON 1000 is historical in orientation and will examine cities and the kinds of urban communities people have made, concentrating on city-making in North America.
-In the winter semester, PS 1010 deals with the city and citizenship in a political context.
+In the winter semester, Honors PS 1010 deals with the city and citizenship in a political context.

 The aims of the Honors first-year curriculum are to understand urban communities in general and Detroit in particular, and to integrate Honors freshmen within the Honors community.
 Honors freshmen receive a Cultural Passport to acquaint them with some of the fine experiences Detroit has to offer.